-Forensic Social Work Certificate Program (not included with conference registration)
+Forensic Social Work Certificate Program (held in conjunction with the annual conference – not included with conference registration)

 The Forensic Social Work Certificate is a program sanctioned by the National Organization of Forensic Social Work.
 Graduates who have successfully met program expectations are identified as having received training (6.5 CEUs) in topics deemed foundational to sound forensic social work knowledge.
 It would be appropriate to list or note this certificate among a professional’s specialized areas of training.
 It would not be appropriate to list as a credential after one’s name (e.g. Sallie Sue, FSWC).
 If you have questions about the proper use of the FSW Certificate please contact the NOFSW Executive Director.

 Orientation to the FSW Certificate

 Covers attendance and participation expectations for certificate institute attendees; outlines the professional benefits and limitations of the certificate.

 History and Foundations of Forensic Social work: A Cultural Journey

 A brief look back at the history of the field with specific attention to the cross-cultural nature of social work and the law; identifies emerging topics shaping the future of the field.